mcgarc/Resumay/README.md

 or a simple paragraph.
 Take optional arguments: title, start date, end date, skills

+## JSON Conversion

+A script is included to convert from a CV in JSON format to TeX.
+This may be useful if (for example) you wish to separtely render your same CV in HTML to go on your website.

 ## Todos

 * Built-in position list commands